rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 🤯

+**The opposite of play is not work, it is depression**

+Feels very true, but it's also so quotable that I don't know if I am a fair judge of its true insightfulness.

+## Conclusion

+Okay, so what's it all mean for us?

 As always, I'm looking for the implications for learning design.

+There's been a long-standing call to "make learning fun".
+I think this paper basically says that, in the PP model of the world, "fun" means that you're learning, and if it's not fun, you aren't learning (or, at least, aren't reducing predictive error faster than your brain's expected rate).

-It's not new to try to tune the difficulty, novelty, and surprise learn so that the pace and challenge are appropriate.
-Framing 'play' as what success looks like here, though, is pretty new! **If you've tuned your difficulty appropriately, learning will feel like playing**.
+It's not new to try to tune a learning experience so that the difficulty, pace, and challenge are appropriate.
+What is new is to set 'play' as the goal for what successful pacing looks like!

+**If you've tuned your difficulty appropriately, learning will feel like playing**.

 Boredom and frustration are signals that the design is too easy (or not novel enough) or too hard.
-In the brain of the learner, the expectation should be that learning is _fast_, and that will feel fun.
+If you tune the pace so that the learner's brain expects to learn quickly, then they will feel curious.
+If they are currently learning quickly, that will feel fun to them.

+> we speculate that proneness to boredom and a proclivity to play may act as a creative stimulus for cultural innovation

+Creative people are playful!
+Playful people are creative!

+Also... playful means that you get bored easily.
+Ummm... don't know what to do about that one 😬.

+One idea is that if you are bored, you can deliberately introduce constraints to make things more fun for yourself.
+It's sort of an obvious trick, but this is a good reminder that you can bring play and joy into your life on purpose.

 Expectations matter, and they are socially contingent: